stavrospoupakis/rrp/README.md

 This repository contains the Stata package implementing the Rescaled Regression Prediction (RRP) using two samples in two steps, as described in Crossley et al. (2019).

 #### Syntax
-The command requires the user to first run the first-stage regression in the dataset that contains the dependent variable and the proxies, and store it.
+The command requires the user to first run the first-stage regression in the dataset that contains the dependent variable and the proxies, and store the estimation.
 For example:

 ```
 reg y1 z1
 est store stage1
 ```

 Then, in the other dataset, the user may run `rrp`, keeping the order of the proxies the same as in the first stage.
-The command returns the output of the regression table with the corrected Standard Errors, and creates the RRP imputed dependent variable, named `yhatRRP`.
+The command returns the output of the regression table with the corrected Standard Errors and creates the RRP imputed dependent variable.
 For example:

 ```
-rrp x2 , proxies(z2) first(stage1)
+rrp x2 , impute(yhatRRP) proxies(z2) first(stage1)
 ```

 ### References
 Crossley, T.F., Levell, P., and Poupakis, S. (2019).
-Regression with an Imputed Dependent Variable, Working Paper.
+Regression with an Imputed Dependent Variable, [IFS Working Paper W19/16](https://www.ifs.org.uk/publications/14165).